Fancy buying an Apple Pencil? Check out how to use an Apple Pencil before you buy one.

-The second generation of Apple Pencil has another method through which you can check its battery life.
+The second generation of the Apple Pencil has another method through which you can check its battery life.
 Placing the Pencil on the magnetic strip of the iPad will pop up a notification displaying the charge left in the Pencil.

 How to charge your Apple Pencil

-Both generations of Apple Pencil use tiny batteries to keep them powered and to be connected to your iPad.
+Both generations of Apple Pencils use tiny batteries to keep them powered and to be connected to your iPad.
 They also have various special mechanisms like pressure sensitivity which require it to use power.
 Therefore, you have to charge them to use them.
 Both generations have different charging mechanisms.

 The first-gen Apple Pencils have lightning connectors.
 This connector is used to charge the pencil too apart from being used in the pairing process.
 To charge your first-gen Apple Pencil, follow these steps: